PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/DataLab Week 2. Day 2.md

 ## 2) Review study material (Week 2) & the Q&A (9:30-10:00)

 For details regarding prerequisites, contact your mentor.
+The review session/q&a will take place at Fe 1.013.

 ## 3) Presentations on Twitter and GDPR